-Project Onramp was conceived by David Lucchino, chairman of MassBio and co-founder and CEO of Frequency Therapeutics.
+Project Onramp was conceived by David Lucchino, past chair of MassBio and co-founder and CEO of Frequency Therapeutics.
 At our kickoff event Jan.
-29 at Framingham State University, David spoke about the need for Project Onramp and what he hopes the program will accomplish.
+29, 2019 at Framingham State University, David spoke about the need for Project Onramp and what he hopes the program will accomplish.

 Internship Boot Camp

-Internship Boot Camp gave our new scholars the tools they needed to adapt to the corporate environment and thrive in new roles.
-Along with exercises, role-playing, skits, and one-on-one training, Internship Boot Camp was also about getting some inspiration.
+The Internship Boot Camp gave our new scholars the tools to adapt to the corporate environment and thrive in new roles.
+Along with exercises, role-playing, skits, and one-on-one training, the Boot Camp was also about being inspired.
 That job fell to Bill Chin, chief medical officer of Frequency Therapeutics of Woburn, a pioneer in the use of regenerative medicine to treat hearing loss.

 Chin spent a long career in biopharma as an academic at Harvard Medical School, an executive at Eli Lilly and Company, and an industry leader at the Pharmaceutical Research and Manufacturers of America, a trade group.
-But instead of regaling our students with stories of the heights of his career, he spoke about his days growing up in New York City, where his parents, immigrants from China, ran a laundry in Manhattan.
+Instead of regaling our students with the highlights of his career, he spoke about his days growing up in New York City, where his parents, immigrants from China, ran a laundry in Manhattan.